vulcand/vulcand/documentation/source/proxy.rst

 Failover predicates
 ~~~~~~~~~~~~~~~~~~~

 Sometimes it is handy to retry the request on error.
 The good question is what constitues an error?
-Sometimes it's a read/write timeout, and somethimes it's a specail error code.
+Sometimes it's a read/write timeout, and somethimes it's a special error code.
 Failover predicates are expressions that define when the request can be failed over, e.g.  ``IsNetworkError && AttemptsLe(1)``

 * ``IsNetworkError`` - failover on network error